ZinnNotZen/pdsnd_github/README.md

 ### Date created
 Project created on: Feb 20,2023

 README file created on Feb 25, 2023

 ### Project Title
 Bike Share Udacity Project

+### Suggested Requirements
+- Python 3.11 or above
+- pandas, numpy, and time libraries

 ### Description
 This program asks for user input to decide on what city (out of Chicago, Washington, and New York), month (from January to June, or all months), and day of the week the user wants to see data for.
 When the city, month, and day are inputed and accepted, the program will then show the following details: